A woman is holding a large white LOKALT pillow with a black and grey decorative illustration over her head.

 2015

 The STADIGT collection included hand-embroidered cushion covers and throws, hand-woven pouffes, cushions and storage boxes and baskets in natural banana fibres.
-The collection was produced through the partnership between IKEA and the social enterprises Rangsutra and Industree Producer Transform in India.

 Made with artisans from Doi Tung in Thailand, the VÄLBALANS collection included hand-formed ceramics and hand-woven textile.
 It also offered handmade paper products such as gift-boxes, notebooks and notecards.